 Of course, the trust destroying practices we identify are merely illustrative.
-Nor is the industry's conduct the only threat to public confidence in AV technology: high-profile events-for example, Tesla's recent software rollouts and retractions of software for its Full Self-Driving (FSD) features, the Uber accident in Arizona, and the numerous videos circulating on the internet which show worrisome behavior by Tesla owners using Auto Pilot and FSD features-can be equally corrosive to the public trust.
-With any new technology, accidents will occur despite the best efforts of industry and government to prevent them.
-The AV industry ought to take meaningful and visible steps to advance safety when it has
+Nor is the industry's conduct the only threat to public confidence in AV technology: high-profile events-for example, Tesla's recent software rollouts and retractions of software for its Full Self-Driving (FSD) features,10 the Uber accident in Arizona,11 and the numerous videos circulating on the internet which show strategy.ec.europa.eu/en/library/policy-and-investment-recommendationstrustworthy-artificial-intelligence#.